astronomer/airflow-guides/guides/scripts-bash-operator.md

 ```

-The second task runs a script written in R that uses a Regex to filter the longitude and latitude information from the API response and print them in a sentence.
+The second task runs a script written in R that uses a regex to filter the longitude and latitude information from the API response and print it in a sentence.

 ```R
 # print outputs to the console